mickybart/python-uptimeserver/README.rst

     secret = Config.load_json("secret.json")

     config = Config(secret)

+    # Write the kube config to the default location Config.kubeconfig_path
+    #config.writekubeconfig()

     # Enforce that only ONE instance will be up and running at any time.
     OneInstanceLock(Server(config)).start()